bpt26/parsimony/0_manuscript/outline.md

 ### 3. Maximum likelihood optimizations produce improvements in parsimony score and vice versa.
 + If true. should confirm and also compute the likelihood of the parsimony optimized final ML tree.
 Does likelihood improve?
++ Bryan to compute likelihoods for all parsimony optimized trees by holding the topology constant and optimizing brnach lengths in fasttree.
++ Rob to try additional ML optimization starting from parsimony optimized trees.

+### 4. Simulation of datasets using the finalized optimized tree.
++ Decide on the tree and ask Nicola for help simulating from it.

-### 4. We evaluate strategies for sequence addition and tree optimization over time.
+### 5. We evaluate strategies for sequence addition and tree optimization over time.
 + results pending
++ real data
++ simulated data
++ topology compairsons at each step by RF.